Trainer/Restorative Justice Specialist - Center for Restorative Justice

 - Collaborates with other CRJ staff (and consultants) on specific project design and delivery

-- Oversees all project-related communication with assigned partners and schools
+- Oversees all project-related communication with assigned partners and institutions

-- Act as primary liaison between CRJ partner organizations and schools and the CRJ
+- Act as primary liaison between CRJ partner organizations and institutions and the CRJ

-- Acts as primary liaison between project partners at the school level
+- Acts as primary liaison between project partners at the institution level

 - Provides timely reports and records.